 If you are planning to wait to serve the meal, make sure that the audience has something to nibble on in the meantime.
 This could be a plated salad, bowls of chips or anything that will keep them in the mood to laugh before the dinner bell rings.

 We recommend you think about getting a sound system when your audience reaches at least 60 strong.
 Your show won’t be very much fun if the audience can’t hear it!
 It’s also a good idea to avoid rooms with vaulted ceilings and concrete floors.
-Please refer to Sound and why it matters for more details.
+Please refer to our post on Sound and why it matters for more details.

 Sometimes banquet space adjacent to yours might be rented by a loud group like a wedding reception with a live band or a group of rowdy bikers practicing their cymbal playing.
 These kinds of groups can hinder the quality of your show by distracting your audience.
 So, we recommend that you speak to your venue and make sure that a noisy group is not going to disrupt your fun.